 Sure, you can make an argument for the idea that we don’t become sin when we mess up because we are redeemed by Christ, and when Jesus became sin, he made it impossible for us to ever truly become sin, so therefore we will never be abandoned, but the question that arises from that idea is are we redeemed before we’ve even repented?
 And if we are not, aren’t we also “become sin” before we repent?
 Or if we’ve rejected God and refused to turn back to Him or even believe in His existence, then what?
 Are we just totally screwed at that point?
 God just says “well okay if that’s the choice you want to make” and abandons us?
 I don’t think so.

 If you find yourself agreeing with me (or at least find your interest even slightly piqued), please join me on my (long) journey to make sense out of this apparent contradiction.
-(If not, I suggest you skip this post and possibly the next few weeks as well.)
+(If not, I suggest you skip this post and possibly a few others.)
 Our first step should be to talk about the language used here.
 Let me quickly note before I begin that there is some debate over whether or not Jesus spoke Mishnaic Hebrew or Aramaic, but in regards to these specific words, I’ve found that the distinction is fairly irrelevant because both languages actually end up translating the words into the same English words.
 Eli obviously is addressing God directly.
 Lama means “why” or “for what purpose.”
 Okay, that was easy enough.
 The last word is a little harder.
-See, while sabachthani (the root of which is the Aramaic shebaq) is used in both Matthew and Mark, that’s not the same word used in the Psalm.
+See, while sabachthani (related to the Aramaic shebaq, as we'll talk about later) is used in both Matthew and Mark, that’s not the same word used in the Psalm.
 David uses the Hebrew word azavthani (the root of which is azab) in Psalm 22.

-Secondly, it appears that Jesus was quoting Psalm 22.
-He used the first line to draw attention to the entire Psalm, just like how if I say “The Lord is my shepherd,” you immediately think of the entire Psalm 23.
+Back in the day, the Hebrew texts were as well-known as our own classic literature.
+One needed only to quote the first line of a section of the Scriptures, and the audience would know what the rest of that text said.
+In using language that directly quoted the first line of Psalm 22, Jesus was drawing attention to the entire Psalm, just like how if I say “The Lord is my shepherd,” you immediately think of the entire Psalm 23.
 Look at the crucifixion record and compare it with the Psalm, it is almost the same account.
 In places, they use the same words.
 Let me provide a short example for you.

 All who see me mock me; they wag their heads (verse 7)